Auditing your website isn’t optional. It’s a necessity.

 Don’t lose sight of the purpose behind your local SEO audit.
 It’s to help you uncover errors on your site (both on-page and off-page) so that you can re-optimize and drive more organic traffic to your blog or pages.

 Search engine optimization builds things.
 It builds blogs, content and systems.
 It also builds strong foundations for sites so that local consumers can find relevant and useful information when they conduct a Google search.

 Make no mistake: local SEO has enormous potential to help you drive more targeted customers to your business.

 While you were reading this article, I hope you didn’t hear that little fearful voice inside you protesting that “There’s no way to do a local SEO audit in 45 minutes – it’s too complicated.”

 Here’s my candid advice to you: Tune out all of the negative noise in your head and just do it.
-Building a thriving business isn’t easy.
+Building a thriving small business isn’t easy.
 If it were easy, then we wouldn’t see so many businesses fail in their first 12 months.

 Have you benefited from local SEO?
-What tactics and strategies have you used to drive more local leads and customers to your business?
+What tactics and strategies have you used to drive more local leads and customers to your small business?